secretGeek/today-i-learned-staging/sql_server/slow_and_long_running_queries.md

     ORDER BY total_elapsed_time / execution_count DESC;

-You may want to change the Order by...
+You may want to change the `Order by`...

-You may lacks permissions to run this.
+You may lack permissions to run this.
 Specifically:

 	VIEW SERVER STATE permission was denied on object 'server', database 'master'.